SakshiSiddhi0515/02743873_WebD7_Sakshi/README.md

 6) Extend: Here we extended @extend btn which shared a set of CSS properties from one selector to another.

-7) Selector :
+7) Selector :The parent selector, &, is a special selector invented by Sass that’s used in nested selectors to refer to the outer selector.
+It makes it possible to re-use the outer selector in more complex ways, like adding a pseudo-class or adding a selector before the parent.

-8) Interpolation:
+8) Interpolation: Interpolation can be used almost anywhere in a Sass stylesheet to embed the result of a SassScript expression into a chunk of CSS

 References: W3schools.com
 	    developer.mozilla.com

 -- Variables in CSS
 Prefixed with $
 $primary-color: blue